 In several diseases of the brain, long fibers of protein form, and eventually become tangled to form dense bodies known as “plaque” or “aggregates.”
 Alzheimer’s disease, which causes dementia, is one well-known example, in which the plaque usually consists of faulty variants of two proteins: amyloid beta and tau.
 But deposits of the tau protein in the brain are also seen in a group of less common conditions known as “tauopathies.”
 In recent years, several cases of brain damage in relatively young people with a professional sporting career have been widely written about.
 Chronic traumatic encephalopathy (CTE) can occur in individuals who have received blows to the head on repeated occasions, such as may occur in contact sports such as boxing, ice hockey, and American football.
 Another group at risk is professional soldiers.
 The only way currently available to reach a firm diagnosis is during an autopsy.
 Thus, there is an urgent need for diagnostic tools that can be used to investigate living people, and that can distinguish between deposits of amyloid beta and tau in the brain.

 What makes these molecules unique is that they have flexible backbones and adapt to the structure of the protein to which they are bound.
 When the molecule changes its configuration, the color of the light that it emits changes.
 The researchers started with a tracer molecule that only binds to and recognizes aggregates of amyloid beta.
 They adapted this molecule to become more similar to molecules that had been developed by other researcher groups and that bind to tau.
 They made two variants, and it turned out that one of the molecules binds very tightly and exclusively to tau, while the other variant was completely unsuitable.

 “We see that extremely small changes, just moving a couple of atoms, can cause the tracer molecule to bind preferentially to another type of aggregate.
-This means that we can tailor molecules to recognise different aggregates, based on which protein is present,” says Peter Nilsson.
+This means that we can tailor molecules to recognize different aggregates, based on which protein is present,” says Peter Nilsson.